WHAT IS SOLDERING?

 Your solder joint should look like a chocolate kiss or a volcano when you are done.

 In the image below joint 1 is a good solder joint.
 Joint 2 is bad because it doesn’t adhere to the copper pad.
-Joint 3 is bad because it doesn’t adhere to the lead going through the sole.
-Joint 4 is bad because it bleeds over and connects to joint 5.
+The third joint is bad because it doesn’t adhere to the lead going through the hole.
+The last two joints 4 & 5 are bad because joint 4 bleeds over and connects to joint 5.

 Use some kind of ventilation.